suhyeonk03/Sign-Language-Detection-LSTM-Deep-Learning-Model/README.md

 # Phase 2: Sign Language Translator can be implemented in assistive robots

 ## Project Overview:
-Assistive robot, sign language recognition implemented.
-This robot helps communicate with people between a deaf and a non-deaf person.
+3D-printed assistive robot with sign language recognition implemented.
+It helps facilitate communication between deaf and non-deaf individuals

 ## Next steps
 Combination of Action Recognition and Arduino: